-38.5.4 Orders and contracts must be awarded on merit, by fair competition in accordance with Council Standing Orders.
+4225.4 Orders and contracts must be awarded on merit, by fair competition in accordance with Council Standing Orders.
 Employees must disclose all relationships with current or potential contractors.

-Employees involved in the tendering process and dealing with contractors must be clearly aware of the separation of client and contractor roles within the Council.
+Employees involved in the tendering process and dealing with contractor must be clearly aware of the separation of client and contractor roles within the Council.
 Senior employees who have both a client and contractor responsibility must be aware of the need for accountability and openness.

-38.5.5 If there is the slightest possibility of a conflict between an employee's duties to the Council and their relationship with the contractor, lessee, or benefit claimant etc., then the Senior Manager must report that relationship to the appropriate committee.
-In cases where the employee concerned is a Senior Manager, then the Chief Executive or Monitoring Officer must be informed and will report that relationship to the committee.
+42.255 If there is the slightest possibility of a conflict between an employee's duties to the Council and their relationship with the contractor, lessee, or benefit claimant etc., then the Senior Manager must report that relationship to the Executive Leadership Team.
+In cases where the employee concerned is a Senior Manager, then the Chief Executive Officer or Monitoring Officer must be informed.